Employee Management Incentives EMI

 • In addition to the tax breaks, the major advantage that EMI offers is to give employers the chance to target reward precisely.
 At the same time, this should enable them to offer incentives which make leaving their employment a much bigger decision than would be the case with only a standard salary package.

-• The grant of the option is tax-free and there will normally be no tax or National Insurance Contributions (“NICs”) for the employee to pay when the option is exercised, providing they pay the agreed option price at grant date.
-In effect therefore any growth in the company between grant and option is locked in tax free for the option holder
+• The grant of the option is tax-free and there will normally be no tax or National Insurance Contributions (“NICs”) for the employee to pay when the option is exercised, providing they pay the agreed option price at grant date.In effect therefore any growth in the company between grant and exercise is not subject to Income Tax or National Insurance, provided the option price reflects the agreed market value at grant and EMI conditions continue to be met.

 • There will normally be no NIC charge for the employer.

-• When the shares are sold at a gain any Capital Gains Tax charge may be reduced because Business Asset Disposal relief will normally start from the date that the option is granted.
+• When the shares are sold at a gain any Capital Gains Tax charge may be reduced because Business Asset Disposal relief (BADR), will normally start from the date that the option is granted.
 Providing other qualifying conditions are met the employee may then only pay 10% Capital Gains Tax on disposal.

 For options to qualify for tax relief under EMI you need to ensure that: